IBM-Bluemix-Docs/security-advisor/config-advisor-tutorial.md

 ## Assigning the needed permissions
 {: #config-permissions}

-In order to run the config advisor scan, the service ID that is used must have the following permissions assigned.
+In order to run the Config Advisor scan, the service ID that is used must have the following permissions assigned.

 1. Open the {{site.data.keyword.cloud_notm}} dashboard.